The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 What you'll learn

-- How to install the client library for Python
+- How to set up Python

 - How to detect shot changes